Skip to main content

 Principle 5: (Businesses should uphold) the effective abolition of child labour.

-Our annual COP submission will demonstrate our commitment to compliance with these principles.
+Our annual COP submission demonstrates our commitment to compliance with these principles.

 Local suppliers